danielyxie/bitburner/doc/source/netscript/advancedfunctions/autocomplete.rst

             servers: list of all servers in the game.
             txts:    list of all text files on the current server.
             scripts: list of all scripts on the current server.
+            flags:   the same flags function as passed with ns.
+Calling this function adds all the flags as autocomplete arguments
         }

+    This function is special as it must be declared as a top level function like `main`.

     Example: